Embird Embroidery Software

 Now we are going to create complementary objects to fill the empty areas.
 We will use another shaping command to produce these objects.

-Before doing so, we need to enlarge mask to make new objects larger and overlapping the previously created objects.
-This step is very important because if there is no overlay between the objects, the pull effect of thread will cause gaps in the actual sew out.
+Before doing so, we need to enlarge the mask to make the new objects larger and overlapping the previously created objects.
+This step is very important because if there is no overlap between the objects, the pull effect of the thread will cause gaps in the actual sew-out.

 Select the mask object and use the main menu > Transform > Offset > Expand Objects command.